-In June 2021, 171 new and 11 revised articles across 23 disciplines have been published on the Oxford Research Encyclopedias platform.
-Explore the recently published articles now.
+In November 2023, 72 full new articles, 11 revised, 0 summary articles, spread across 19 subjects have been published on the Oxford Research Encyclopedias platform.

 With today’s overabundance of information, and misinformation, students and researchers alike can be overwhelmed in identifying what’s trustworthy, what’s up-to-date, and what’s accurate..

 Working with international communities of scholars across all fields of study, we are developing new comprehensive collections of in-depth, peer-reviewed summaries on an ever-growing range of topics..

 Oxford University Press offers a variety of tools to help you promote your access to the Oxford Research Encyclopedias and get the most out of these resources.

 Browse recently published articles by month, including summaries and previews of forthcoming full-text articles.